-Thank you for your interest in becoming a member of Sound Water Stewards by taking the Annual Training in 2022.
+Thank you for your interest in becoming a member of Sound Water Stewards by taking the Annual Training.
 Training is required to become a member and is only offered once each year.
-All current Stewards have completed Annual Training.
+All current Stewards have completed the 100 Hour Annual Training.

-In applying for membership, you express a desire to utilize your training to be actively involved in Sound Water Stewards’ education, science and stewardship programs for many years to come.
+In applying for membership, you express a desire to utilize your training to become actively involved in Sound Water Stewards’ education, science and stewardship programs for many years to come.

 By the end of your training, you will feel more connected to the beaches, marine life, and ecosystems of Island County, better able to communicate the challenges facing the environment, able to describe SWS mission and programs, and feel closely connected to the people in your class and in SWS.
 You will work hard and have fun!

 To learn more, watch a recording of the Town Hall held Feb 10, 2022 via Zoom.